alessandrodias/lazy-loader/README.md

 ### How it works?

-The **Intersection Observer** will observe each image with the attribute `data-lazy-src` and whenever they are about to appear on screen, it will set the `src` attribute with the value from the `data-lazy-src`.
+The **Intersection Observer** will observe each image with the attribute `data-lazy-src` and whenever they are about to appear on screen, it will set the `src` attribute with the value from the `data-lazy-src` attribute.